entropyxyz/sdk/README.md

 To run these tests

 - Go to [core](https://github.com/entropyxyz/entropy-core), compile the repo
-- Go into the target/release and copy over entorpy and server binaries
+- Go into the target/release and copy over entropy and server binaries
 - Add them to testing-utils/testing-binaries

 ### Adding Environment Variables